Driving Institutional Change for Research Assessment Reform

 - Foster multi-stakeholder collaborations in research assessment reform.

-- In-person participation is invitation-only due to space and budget constraints.
+- In-person participation was invitation-only due to space and budget constraints.

 - Everyone across all academic disciplines is welcome to engage online before, during, and after the meeting.
 Here’s how: